Absolute-IT/InvasiveSpeciesGame/documentation/ImageGenerationPrompts.md

 This document contains the prompts used to generate images for the game with Midjourney.
 The art has a watercolor style and is hand drawn/painted.

+All prompts use Midjourney version 6.1 which adds --v 6.1 Version 7 does not provide the best results.

 ## Plants

 --ar 5:6